DininduSenanayake/alphafold/AlphaFold_Mahuika_instructions/README.md

 ### AlphaFold Databases

-There are eight reference databases where all of them are downloaded, verified and stored in `/opt/nesi/db/alphafold_db` .
+There are eight reference databases (parameters where all of them are downloaded, verified and stored in `/opt/nesi/db/alphafold_db` .

 ```bash
 /opt/nesi/db/alphafold_db/